-- Use lacquer thinner and an oxalic acid-based cleaning material such as Bar Keepers Friend® Cleanser (powder). - Wear rubber gloves for this procedure. - Pour a small pile of the powder in the center of a paper towel. - Pour lacquer thinner directly on the powder and mix into toothpaste consistency. - Gently rub in a circular motion (like waxing a car) about 4 sq ft / 0.4 m2 of surface around the affected area for no more than one minute. - Wipe the mixture away with water and/or a glass cleaner such as Windex® to neutralize the chemicals. - The process may need to be repeated over the whole surface if it is over 6 months old or if sealer was applied. - If you see a darker color coming off onto the paper towel, that means it is working, so repeat the process until the stain is gone.
+- Use lacquer thinner and an oxalic acid-based cleaning material. - Wear rubber gloves for this procedure. - Pour a small pile of the powder in the centre of a paper towel. - Pour lacquer thinner directly on the powder and mix into toothpaste consistency. - Gently rub in a circular motion (like waxing a car) about 0.4m2 of surface around the affected area for no more than one minute. - Wipe the mixture away with water and/or a glass cleaner such as Windex® to neutralise the chemicals. - The process may need to be repeated over the whole surface if it is over 6 months old or if sealer was applied. - If you see a darker colour coming off onto the paper towel, that means it is working, so repeat the process until the stain is gone.